flipacholas/Architecture-of-consoles/articles/game-boy.Rmd.md

 Once the frame is finished, it's time to move on to the next one!
 However, the CPU can't modify the tables while the PPU is reading from VRAM, so the system provides a set of interrupts triggered when the PPU is idle.
 You can recall this behaviour from the times of the NES.

-When a single scan line is complete, the **Horizontal Blank** interrupt is called.
+When a single scan line is complete, the **Horizontal Blank** period starts.
 This allows to fiddle with the part of the frame that has not yet been drawn.

-When all scan lines are complete, the **Vertical Blank** interrupt is called.
+When all scan lines are complete, the **Vertical Blank** period starts, and a dedicated interrupt is called.
 The game can now update the graphics for the next frame.

 There's an extra state called **OAM search** that is triggered at the start of the scan-line, at this point the PPU is processing which sprites will be displayed in that scan-line, so the game can update any region except OAM.